KantiCodes/goods_map/README.md

 - I had to free the `errorMsg` that I pass to `sqlite3_exec` method since (aparently) C level code uses `malloc` that I don't know yet what stands for but I assume `manual_allocation`.
 Since the `malloc` is used, then that memory address gets handed over to user (me and my c++ code).
 So I need to dereference it after using

+# 2024.05.11
+Laying out file structure and learning to use `fstream` to load sqlCommands in files ->

+## Next steps:
+Paramterized CRUD queries